-The Biggest Legal Risk You Never Heard OfAdded by Bradlee R. Frazer in Articles & Publications, Business Law on June 2, 2016
+The Biggest Legal Risk You Never Heard OfAdded by Bradlee R. Frazer in Articles & Blogs, Business Law on June 2, 2016

 I used to work for a technology company that engaged a lot of outside vendors to assist it with what I call “IT implementations.”
 These included everything from customized software development and deployment to hardware configuration and installation to data storage in the cloud (although back then we just called the “cloud” a “data center.”)